minjo1234/TIL/3.Resource/CS/Cloud/AWS/EC2.md

 - Use case:
 	- Achieve higher application availability in clustered Linux Applications
 	- Applications must manage concurrent write operations
 - Up to **16 EC2** Instances at a time
+- Must use a file system that's cluster-aware (not XFS, EX4, etc...)